 - Processes communications outage reports for US Northern Command theater operations

 - Analyzes communications requirements and determines and engineers efficient comm links

 - Assists theater operations participants in resolving procedural and operational issues

 If the ratee supervises any troops, state that fact on the first line of the job description.
 Note that all descriptions begin with a verb.

 This is the most important section of the EPR.
 This is where the ratee's accomplishments are documented by the rater.
 The following categories must be addressed by the Rater and the Additional Rater:

-- In addition, if required (if the ratee didn't meet standards), FITNESS must be addressed
+- Also, if the ratee didn't meet standards, Fitness must be addressed

 Airmen are often asked to write their own EPRs or, at least, to provide their own bullet statements.
 This is not unusual and it's in the ratee's interest to provide the best information possible.
 After all, your rating will be influenced by what you provide.
 Thinking up 15 accomplishments to fill the EPR can be hard.
 At times it can seem almost impossible.
 The things we do everyday just don't seem noteworthy.
 But they are.
 The work that all of us do, no matter where we work or what our rank, is indispensable to the Air Force's mission.
 It just takes a little thought to bring those notable achievements to light and express their full impact.